donniebreve/touchcursor-linux/README.md

+# Forked from
+tbocek/dvorak.
+Check it out and thanks for the starting point.

+Will update this readme soon...

 # Dvorak <> Qwerty - Keyboard remapping for Linux when pressing CTRL or ALT

 Since I type with the "Dvorak" keyboard layout, the shortcuts such as ctrl-c, ctrl-x, or ctrl-v are